No products in the cart.

 - Serve warm or let cool and package as a treat

 These are so delicious hot out of the oven, but they make the perfect Valentine’s Day treat too!
-Once cool, tuck into a paper bag, fold the top over and tie up with a ribbon or baker’s twine for a cute (and delicious!) surprise.
+Once cool, tuck into a paper bag, fold the top over, and tie it up with a ribbon or baker’s twine for a cute (and delicious!) surprise.

 These are SO INCREDIBLY GOOD 20 minutes after cooling – almost right out of the oven.
 But honestly, 3 days later, they still taste just as wonderful and retain their chewy soft texture.
 I totally support showing your love with salty soft pretzels this year!